ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/01-motivation.md

     taking an input and producing a correct output.
     This can include operations on data structures, such as querying, iterating or updating them.
-    We explain how algorithms are described, and how they are implemented as programs.
+    We describe algorithms using natural language, explain how to analyze them, and how to implement them as programs.

 Analysis
 :   The main purpose of analysing data structures and algorithms is to know how *efficient* they are.